rweigel/stats/hw.md

 If you pose your own hypothetical problem and post it to Discord with your solution, I will comment on your solution (and if it is too complex for a Mid--term problem).

 Grading: A grade of 85% on a given problem means I have found evidence that you understood the concept associated with the question and if I said "this calculation does not look correct", you'd would quickly identify the issue.
 Scores higher than 85% correspond to fewer such "minor issues".
 (There is an execption -- when a "minor issue" leads to a non--sensical final answer and the fact that the final answer does not make sense is not noted, I will conclude that you don't understand the concept.)

+# Midterm

+##

+1. Provide a visual derivation of $P(B|A)=P(A|B)P(B)/P(A)$

+> Some students gave an example of the use of this formula but did not provide either a mathematical or visual derivation.
+I covered several derivations in class, and they also appear in many textbooks.

+2. One bag contains only white balls, while another bag contains 30 white balls and 10 black balls.
+A bag is selected at random, and a ball from that bag is selected at random.
+The selected ball is white.
+What is the probability that the selected ball was from the bag with only white balls?

+##

+Derive the Gaussian distribution from the Binomial distribution.

+> In class, I mentioned key steps used in statistical mechanics to arrive at the Gaussian distribution in the random walk problem: Defining $m=N_{\text{right}}-N_\text{left}$, using Stirling's approximation, using $m/N\ll 1$ for $N$ large, and $\ln(1+\epsilon)\simeq \epsilon$ for $\epsilon \ll 1$.

+##

+Explain the interpretation of

+1. a confidence interval,
+2. not rejecting a null hypothesis, and
+3. a $P$ value.

+Provide examples to support your explanation, if needed.

+> Most students gave a definition and not an interpretation for 2. and 3.
+I spend much time discussing the interpretation of a confidence interval in terms of repeated experiments.
+The same reasoning applies to 2. and 3.

+##

+1. You are given a list of $100$ numbers and asked to compute a 95% confidence interval on their average.
+Describe how you would calculate the confidence interval using the non--parametric bootstrap.
+Provide enough details so that your description can be implemented in code without ambiguity.

+2. Describe how you would use a parametric simulation to determine if a sample statistic is biased.

+> The wording of part 2. could have been better, or I should have put part 2. as a separate problem.
+Stated a different way that is perhaps to revealing, I am asking: suppose you have a sample statistic that is meant to be a proxy for a population statistic.
+You know the population distribution and its parameters.
+Instead of doing this analytically as was done for $\overline{x}$, $S^2_b$, and the slope parameter in regression in class, how would you use a simulation to determine if the sample statistic is biased?